na-na-hi/renget/archive/acegMPguide.md

 >here's what i'm using. my choice for Cutting-Edge Large Flap is to tighten my turn radius more. combined with airbrakes, i can actually keep up with most Rafale's in this thing -- it's insane

 11. Credits
-Many thanks to OriGinS, Ali, and Trinity for helping with the PSM section.
+Many thanks to OriGinS, Ali, Nathan, and Trinity for helping with the PSM section.